mmccoy-01/katalepsara/README.md

 # Katâlepsāra
-A platform for cyclical comprehension.
+Katalepsis and samsara—A platform for cyclical comprehension.

 Cicero relates that Zeno would illustrate katalepsis as follows: